bytecodealliance/wasmtime/cranelift/docs/testing.rst

 File tests
 ==========

-.. highlight:: cton
+.. highlight:: clif

 Compilers work with large data structures representing programs, and it quickly gets unwieldy to generate test data programmatically.
 File-level tests make it easier to provide substantial input functions for the compiler tests.

-File tests are :file:`*.cton` files in the :file:`filetests/` directory hierarchy.
-Each file has a header describing what to test followed by a number of input functions in the :doc:`Cretonne textual intermediate representation
+File tests are :file:`*.clif` files in the :file:`filetests/` directory hierarchy.
+Each file has a header describing what to test followed by a number of input functions in the :doc:`Cranelift textual intermediate representation
 <langref>`:

 .. productionlist::